kenn/redis-mutex/README.md

 :block  => 1    # Specify in seconds how long you want to wait for the lock to be released.
                 # Speficy 0 if you need non-blocking sematics and return false immediately. (default: 1)
 :sleep  => 0.1  # Specify in seconds how long the polling interval should be when :block is given.
-                # It is recommended that you do NOT go below 0.01. (default: 0.1)
+                # It is NOT recommended to go below 0.01. (default: 0.1)
-:expire => 10   # Specify in seconds when the lock should forcibly be removed when something went wrong
+:expire => 10   # Specify in seconds when the lock should be considered stale when something went wrong
-                # with the one who held the lock. (default: 10)
+                # with the one who held the lock and failed to unlock. (default: 10)
 ```

-The lock method returns `true` when the lock has been successfully obtained, or returns `false` when the attempts failed after
+The lock method returns `true` when the lock has been successfully acquired, or returns `false` when the attempts failed after
 the seconds specified with **:block**.
 When 0 is given to **:block**, it is set to **non-blocking** mode and immediately returns `false`.

 In the following Rails example, only one request can enter to a given room.